Interactive hybrid cars resource

 So as you say we don't want to Mis-Lead people and this is the MPG under what I would say is Very-Bad Conditions for getting any kind of FE.
 (Fuel-Economy).

 Hope this additional information clears up some of your concerns on the true FE of the HCH II.
-Last comment, The (63.6 MPG) was reached by doing nothing more than setting the Cruise Control on 55 miles per hour and leaving the A/C-Off.
+Last comment, The (63.6 MPG) was reached by doing nothing more than setting the Cruise Control on 55 MPH and leaving the A/C-Off.
 No-Tricks here, just the HCH II doing the driving and me sitting in the drivers seat.
 So, once again I really do-not think it would be Mis-Leading to a Potential Buyer unless I did some kind of Trick to get the 63.6 MPG and that was not the case I promise you.

-Last edited by tigerhonaker : 04-19-2006 at 05:59 PM.
+Last edited by tigerhonaker; 04-19-2006 at 05:59 PM.

-#9 (permalink)
+#9

 Old 04-19-2006, 06:40 AM